-Google Sheets Data Writer — Append rows, update cells, and automate spreadsheet data pipelines with a pre-configured target sheet.
+Google Sheets Data Writer.
+Use when the user wants to append rows, update cells, or automate spreadsheet data pipelines against a pre-configured target sheet.

 ---

-description: Automated Google Sheets Data Writer — Append rows, update cells, and automate spreadsheet data pipelines with a pre-configured target sheet.
+description: Google Sheets Data Writer.
+Use when the user wants to append rows, update cells, or automate spreadsheet data pipelines against a pre-configured target sheet.

 ---